 Steve jumps up onstage and sings with Jim, ‘when your friends are one.’
 He still has the bathroom joint, which he lights up and passes to Jim.
 The power is cut instantly – no drug activity allowed onstage at the Starwood.
 The kids boo; the Crowd leaves the stage thinking the boos are directed at them.
 Fame can be fleeting.

-I rush back to the Green Room and give them my critique that it’s the Starwood management that was booed for stopping their show.
+I rush back to the Green Room and give them my critique that it is the Starwood management that was booed for stopping their show.
 They seem relieved.
-The next time they open for an English band, it’s The Clash plus Bo Diddley at the Santa Monica Civic.
+The next time they open for an English band, it is The Clash plus Bo Diddley at the Santa Monica Civic.
 The Jam guys come over.
 We all share another joint.
 They complimented Jim on his show.

 “We’re bloody surprised to hear a Ska Band in LA.
 Makes me feel right at home,” Peter Weller, their singer, says.

-Jim is frustrated that they hadn’t played their ‘hit’ song, “The Right Place.”
+Jim is frustrated that they were not allowed to play their ‘hit’ song, “The Right Place.”
 He does it a Capella right there in the Green Room for The Jam

 Weller plugs in to a practice amp and does ‘In the City’ solo.